holtrop/propane/doc/user_guide.md

 token int;
 token ident /[a-zA-Z_][a-zA-Z_0-9]*/;
 token semicolon /;/;
-IntegerDeclaration -> Visibility? int ident semicolon;
+IntegerDeclaration -> Visibility? int ident:name semicolon;
 Visibility -> public;
 Visibility -> private;
 ```

-In a parser rule code block, parser values for the right side terms are
+In a parser rule code block, parser values for the right side fields are
-accessible as `$1` for the first term's parser value, `$2` for the second
+accessible as `$1` for the first field's parser value, `$2` for the second
-term's parser value, etc...
+field's parser value, etc...
+For the `IntegerDeclaration` rule, the third field value can also be referred
+to as `${name}`.
 The `$$` symbol accesses the output parser value for this rule.
 The above examples demonstrate how the parser values for the rule components
 can be used to produce the parser value for the accepted rule.